reactioncommerce/mongo-rep-set/README.md

 #### Connect

-Note that the following connection url is using default env var values (more info below), so it should work if you haven't overwritten any of the variables yourself.
+Note that the following connection url is using default env var values (more info on those below), so it should work if you haven't overwritten any of the variables yourself.

 ```sh